jlpteaching/ECS201C-Spring2019/HW2/HW2.md

 ### Questions

 5. Compare the throughput of all 5 queue implementations (MX - provided, FG, LF1, LF2, LF3) for a single producer, single consumer scenario.
+If you LF version is faster (or slower), describe why you think this is.
-6. Compare the throughput of MX, FG, LF2 for a single producer, multiple consumer case with number of consumer threads = [1,2,4,8,16,24,48,96]
+7. Compare the throughput of MX, FG, LF2 for a single producer, multiple consumer case with number of consumer threads = [1,2,4,8,16,24,48]
-7. Compare the throughput of MX, FG, LF3 for a multiple producer, single consumer case with number of producer threads = [1,2,4,8,16,24,48,96].
+8. Compare the throughput of MX, FG, LF3 for a multiple producer, single consumer case with number of producer threads = [1,2,4,8,16,24,48].

-8. Repeat this experiment on an ARM machine (graviton) for threads=[1,2,4,8,16].
+9. Repeat this experiment (#7 and #8) on an ARM machine (graviton) for threads=[1,2,4,8,16].
 [To Add: Details of AWS accounts]

 ## Problem 4: Analysis with different memory models